KKhushhalR2405/Automation-scripts/cartificate_generator/README.md

 ## Working

-1)Details of participants is stored in a csv file
+1)Details of participants are stored in a csv file

 2)Details are fetched and desired certificate is generated